The business organization for midwest manufacturers.

 This webinar will cover a variety of methods for addressing ways to effectively differentiate your products and services in a highly competitive and commoditized marketplace.
 The engaging and interactive session will include actionable takeaways on crafting new differentiators without added overhead, methods for effectively communicating to the marketplace, and increasing your organization’s overall competitiveness.

-JULY WEBINAR - Friday, July 14th, TIME TBD - "Creating a Peer Group"
+JULY WEBINAR - DATE/TIME TBD - "Creating a Peer Group"

 How much can you learn from your peers?
 Learn how to create your own industry executive peer group, designing a moderated group to discuss critical topics including business development, marketing, innovation, technology, talent, leadership, and innovation.
 This webinar outlines how you can design an interactive peer network, where you can expand your business and learn real-world solutions to tomorrow's challenges.